Kegel exercises: A how-to guide for women

 Female pelvic floor muscles

-The female pelvic floor muscles support the pelvic organs, including the uterus, bladder and rectum.
-Kegel exercises can help strengthen these muscles.
+The pelvic floor muscles support the pelvic organs.
+Those organs include the uterus, bladder and rectum.
+Kegel exercises can help strengthen the pelvic floor muscles.

 You might benefit from doing Kegel exercises if you:

-- Leak a few drops of urine while sneezing, laughing or coughing (stress incontinence)
+- Leak a few drops of urine while sneezing, laughing or coughing.
+This is known as stress incontinence.

 How to do Kegel exercises